The story of megaherz.

 THE DEVELOPMENT OF THE MEGAHERZ LOGO

-MORE MOVIES, MORE FORMATS, MORE EMPLOYEES
+MORE FILMS, MORE FORMATS, MORE EMPLOYEES

 2012